“Everytime I take my dogs for a walk, they spend the entire time with their noses sniffing and dragging on the ground!”

 Dogs Mostly Overreact to the World Around Them

-A dog owner and even a dog trainer, must find a way or many ways to stand out long enough in the dogs ADD (Attention Deficit Disorder) type of interest span, in order to teach them anything of any substance.
-Dogs react to so many different things, that they really don’t have time to contemplate Why they do that!
+When leash training a dog, the dog owner and even a dog trainer, must find a way or many ways to stand out long enough in the dogs ADD (Attention Deficit Disorder) type of interest span.
+The owner must stand out in order to teach their dog anything of any substance.
+When dogs are always distracted with all the usual Sounds and Sights they encounter during leash training a dog, they probably don’t have time to contemplate why they actually react that way!
 Dog’s aren’t generally interested in or have the inclination to do anything their owners want them to do (unless maybe it was their idea first ).

-Besides using the leash…the trick is to keep Dogs Interested enough and Rewarded with encouragement enough (not with food treats either) to always help the dog be motivated into learning new information.
+Besides using the leash…the trick is to keep Dogs Interested enough and Rewarded with lots of encouragement (and treats in extreme cases ) to always help the dog be motivated into learning new information.
 That is the art of teaching a dog How to learn to listen to you!
 This is what I call my STOP SIT & WAIT Method!
-Dogs may eventually get what they want, but first they must do something for me…(Stop Sit & Wait).
+Dogs may eventually get what they want, but first they must do something for me…like Stop Sit & Wait.

 Joe Ozier Teaches Behavior Training for Dogs and Their People

-When dogs first do something like following a command for their owner, they should then get what they may have wanted to do.
+When leash training a dog, dogs must learn to first do something like following a command for their owner. they should then get what they may have wanted to do.
 You know already that they want to sniff the bush super intensely for an hour…as if it were a CSI investigator on a murder investigation.
 Dogs feel the intense instinctual drive to sniff everything in their path, but the owner needs some control over If and When and for How Long they allow it to happen.
 It is your walk…you choose whether your dog drags you to where he wants to go or goes where you guide and lead him.
 Be who your dog looks up to!
 It’s the Way of a Dog!

 Call Way of a Dog today @ 559-394-5398